Historical Timeline of Karmanos Cancer Institute

 1973

-• Michigan Cancer Foundation opens its new headquarters on John R and Warren —125,000 square feet to house its basic laboratory research, epidemiological research, breast cancer screening and administrative programs.
+• Michigan Cancer Foundation opens its new headquarters on John R and Warren, featuring 125,000 square feet to accommodate its basic laboratory research, epidemiological research, breast cancer screening and administrative programs.

-• Herbert Soule, Ph.D., develops the MCF-7 human breast cancer cell line — the first time such cells are kept growing outside the body.
-The line soon becomes the standard for human breast cancer research around the world.
+• Herbert Soule, Ph.D., developed the MCF-7 human breast cancer cell line, which was the first time such cells were successfully grown outside the body.
+The line soon became a standard for human breast cancer research around the world.

-• Michigan Cancer Foundation’s cancer registry is invited to join the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program, one of only 11 national sites that monitor samples of the country’s population for cancer incidence.
+• Michigan Cancer Foundation’s cancer registry was invited to join the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program, one of only 11 national sites that monitored samples of the country’s population for cancer incidence.

 1974

-• Dr. Vainutis Vaitkevicius and his colleagues, Dr. Norman Nigro and Dr. Basil Considine, publish the article, “Combined therapy for cancer of the anal canal.”
-It leads to a paradigm shift in the way cancer patients are treated including organ preservation, the use of multidisciplinary teams, and neoadjuvant (given before surgery) chemotherapy.
+• Vainutis Vaitkevicius, M.D., Norman D. Nigro, M.D., and Basil Considine, M.D., published the article, “Combined therapy for cancer of the anal canal.”
+It leads to a paradigm shift in the way cancer patients are treated, including organ preservation, the use of multidisciplinary teams, and neoadjuvant (given before surgery) chemotherapy.

 • A Joint Committee for Cancer Studies and Research is formed by the Michigan Cancer Foundation and Wayne State University to plan collaborative projects in cancer research and patient care.